ltelab/disdrodb/docs/source/install.rst

 Virtual environment
 ==================================

-While not mandatory, utilizing a virtual environment when installing disdroDB is Recommended.
+While not mandatory, utilizing a virtual environment when installing DISDRODB is recommended.
 Using a virtual environment for installing packages provides isolation of dependencies, easier package management, easier maintenance, improved security, and improved development workflow.